tearch-linux/TeaISO/doc/starting-use-case.md

 ##  General usage

-The main program is `mkteaiso`, the program will produce a iso and must be parse a default profile (linux flavour) to produce.
-So first time lest check what profiles (linux flavours) we can produce:
+The main program is `mkteaiso`, the program will produce an ISO boot image file and must be parse a default profile (linux flavour) to produce.

+The complete terminology and step by step documentation are into [teaiso-technology.md](teaiso-technology.md).

+For quick workflow, first lest check what profiles (linux flavours) we can produce:

 #### Profiles